Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: Related Work

-Researchers proposed a novel approach for malware detection and classification using a model named ResNeXt+ \cite{transaction}.
-This model integrates various plug-and-play attention mechanisms into the ResNeXt architecture to improve the identification of malware by converting malware PE/APK files into RGB information.
-The authors highlighted the model's effectiveness across multiple datasets across various scenarios.
-Zhou et al. \cite{Wf-transformer} proposed the use of Transformers in the cybersecurity domain, showcasing advancements in website fingerprinting over previously used CNNs by effectively capturing long-term dependencies in traffic traces through self-attention mechanisms.
+Researchers have recently proposed several innovative approaches for malware detection and classification.
+For example, ResNeXt+ \cite{transaction} integrates various plug-and-play attention mechanisms into the ResNeXt architecture to improve the identification of malware by converting malware PE/APK files into RGB information.
+The authors highlighted the model's effectiveness across multiple datasets and various scenarios.
+In another notable work, Zhou et al. \cite{Wf-transformer} proposed the use of Transformers in the cybersecurity domain, showcasing advancements in website fingerprinting over previously used CNNs by effectively capturing long-term dependencies in traffic traces through self-attention mechanisms.
 This approach has demonstrated promising results in both closed-world and open-world scenarios, providing enhanced performance in WF tasks.
+Similarly, Ravi and Alazab \cite{ravi2023attention} proposed an attention-based CNN approach for robust malware classification.
+The method enhances malware detection by integrating attention mechanisms into the CNN architecture, helping improve feature extraction and classification accuracy.
+Researchers in \cite{stein2024towards} employ a Large-Language Model (LLM) as a feature extracting backbone to extract low-dimensional embeddings of raw packet data for downstream classification tasks.
+Zhang et al. \cite{zhang2020ransomware} addressed the challenge of detecting and classifying ransomware by proposing a static analysis framework based on a partitioning strategy combined with a self-attention-based CNN (SA-CNN) and a bi-directional self-attention network.
+While these attention-based approaches tend to improve performance over classic deep-learning techniques, a common limitation remains: the reliance on large labeled datasets.
+The problematic nature of accessing extensive labeled data, as well as the models' limited ability to adapt and classify previously unseen malware classes, continues to be an overlooked challenge in the field.